 After squeezing garbage into trash bags, those bags are then sent out on commercial supply vehicles, according to space.com.

-The big advantage at that point for astronauts disposing of garbage is that it often burns completely away as it heads towards the earth’s atmosphere, acting as a natural incinerator.
+The big advantage at that point for astronauts disposing of garbage is that it often burns completely away as it heads toward the Earth’s atmosphere, acting as a natural incinerator.